A Simple Way to Impact Your Community

 The Lenawee Cares Campaign is an effective way for you to donate to important causes in Lenawee County.
 The annual fundraising campaign, implemented in 2016, provides grants and designations to local nonprofit organizations with a specific focus of meeting the basic needs of individuals in our community.

 Donations are accepted each fall and grant recipients are selected the following spring.
 The Lenawee Cares Advisory Board, a group of community leaders, oversees the process with support from Lenawee Community Foundation staff.

 If you are unable to download the form, please contact Paula Trentman at firstname.lastname@example.org or (517) 263-4696

 How Does It Work?

 - Pledges are made online or through your business.

 - Donations are tax-deductible.

-- Payroll deduction, credit card, PayPal or billing are methods utilized for payment.
+- Payroll deduction, credit card, or PayPal are methods utilized for payment.

 - Money raised in the fall is distributed through annual grants to local nonprofits starting in the spring.

 - 100% of donations remain in Lenawee, with the exception of a donor who designates to an out of county non-profit organization.